SquareGPS/navixy-api/docs/backend-api/resources/field_service/employee/index.md

 ```

 * `id` - int.
 Internal ID.
 Can be passed as null only for "create" action.
 * `tracker_id` - int.
-An id of the tracker currently assigned to this employee. `null` means no tracker assigned.
+An id of the tracker currently assigned to this employee or driver. `null` means no tracker assigned.
 * `first_name` - string.
 First name.
 Cannot be empty.
 Max 100 characters.
 * `middle_name` - string.
 Middle name.
 Can be empty, cannot be null.
 Max 100 characters.
 * `last_name` - string.
 Last name.
 Can be empty, cannot be null.
 Max 100 characters.